Date Effective: June 1, 2018

 The client-provided NPI list, as of the date of contract, will be used to target the program unless Outcome Health and client mutually agree to revised contracted data sources.
 The Outcome Health provider database is subject to change and regular optimization efforts will take into account Outcome Health database shifts, like movement of HCPs/offices, and adjust the campaign accordingly to meet contracted targeting requirements.

 Outcome Health uses test and control analyses to measure the impact of our clients’ ad campaigns.
-A third-party healthcare data and analytics firm (an “Analytics Firm”), chosen by Outcome Health and the client, executes statistical studies.
+A third-party analytics firm, chosen by Outcome Health and the client, executes statistical studies.
 These studies measure how much HCP prescription writing habits change following campaign exposure, controlling for any known influences.

 Ad effectiveness is an online market research study used to understand recall of advertisements on the Outcome Health network and measure the effectiveness of the campaign, including impact on viewers’ purchase and recommendation intent.